 40. Rebates to registered persons

+(1A) A reference in this section to the liability of a person for the payment of a rebated amount of a prescribed charge includes, in respect of a prescribed charge that is apportioned under section 28, a reference to the liability of a person for the proportion of the prescribed charge that relates to the extent of the entitlement of the person.

 (1) This section applies to a person who —

-(a) at the commencement of the charged period is liable for the payment of a prescribed charge, or in respect of a prescribed charge which is apportioned under section 28, on any land used by that person as their ordinary place of residence; and
+(a) is liable for the payment of a prescribed charge on any land used by that person as their ordinary place of residence; and

 (b) has —